 Due to Triangle SBIC's and Triangle SBIC II's status as licensed SBICs, Triangle SBIC and Triangle SBIC II have the ability to issue debentures guaranteed by the SBA at favorable interest rates.
 Under the Small Business Investment Act and the SBA rules applicable to SBICs, an SBIC (or group of SBICs under common control) can have outstanding at any time debentures guaranteed by the SBA up to two times (and in certain cases, up to three times) the amount of its regulatory capital, which generally is the amount raised from private investors.
-The maximum statutory limit on the dollar amount of outstanding debentures guaranteed by the SBA issued by a single SBIC is currently \$150.0 million and by a group of SBICs under common control is \$225.0 million.
+The maximum statutory limit on the dollar amount of outstanding debentures guaranteed by the SBA issued by a single SBIC is currently \$150.0 million and by a group of SBICs under common control is \$350.0 million.
 Debentures guaranteed by the SBA have a maturity of ten years, with interest payable semi-annually.
 The principal amount of the debentures is not required to be paid before maturity but may be pre-paid at any time, without penalty.
 Our SBA-guaranteed debentures are collateralized by the assets of Triangle SBIC and Triangle SBIC II.

-As of December 31, 2014, Triangle SBIC had issued the maximum \$150.0 million of SBA-guaranteed debentures and Triangle SBIC II had issued the maximum \$75.0 million in face amount of SBA-guaranteed debentures.
-In addition to the one-time fee of 1.0% on the total commitment from the SBA, we also pay a one-time fee of 2.425% on the amount of each debenture issued (2.0% for SBA LMI debentures).
+As of December 31, 2015, Triangle SBIC had issued the maximum \$150.0 million of SBA-guaranteed debentures and Triangle SBIC II had issued \$75.0 million in face amount of SBA-guaranteed debentures.
+In addition to the one-time 1.0% fee on the total commitment from the SBA, we also pay a one-time fee of 2.425% on the amount of each debenture issued (2.0% for SBA LMI debentures).
 These fees are capitalized as deferred financing costs and are amortized over the term of the debt agreements using the effective interest method.
-The weighted average interest rates for all SBA-guaranteed debentures as of December 31, 2014 was 4.03%.
+The weighted average interest rate for all SBA-guaranteed debentures as of December 31, 2015 was 4.02%.
+As of December 31, 2015, all SBA-guaranteed debentures were pooled.

-In June 2013, we entered into a second amended and restated senior secured credit facility, or Credit Facility, to provide liquidity in support of our investment and operational activities.
-The Credit Facility, which has an initial commitment of \$165.0 million supported by nine financial institutions, replaced our \$165.0 million senior secured credit facility entered into in September 2012, or the Prior Facility.
-The Credit Facility, which matures on September 17, 2017, allows us to borrow foreign currencies directly under the Credit Facility.
+In May 2015, we entered the Credit Facility, which has an initial commitment of \$300.0 million supported by 14 financial institutions and replaced our \$165.0 million senior secured credit facility entered into in June 2013, or the Prior Facility.
+The revolving period of the Credit Facility ends May 3, 2019 followed by a one-year amortization period with a final maturity date of May 3, 2020.
+We have the ability to borrow in both United States dollars as well as foreign currencies under the Credit Facility.

-The Credit Facility has an accordion feature that allows for an increase in the total commitment size up to \$215.0 million, subject to certain conditions, and also contains a one-year extension option to September 17, 2018.
-The Credit Facility, which is structured to operate like a revolving credit facility, is secured primarily by our assets, excluding the assets of Triangle SBIC and Triangle SBIC II.
+The Credit Facility has an accordion feature that allows for an increase in the total borrowing size up to \$350.0 million, subject to certain conditions and the satisfaction of specified financial covenants.
+The Credit Facility, which is structured to operate like a revolving credit facility, is secured primarily by our assets, excluding the assets of our wholly-owned SBIC subsidiaries.